-You will need to download the benefits claim form from the Documents section.
+You will need to download the benefits claim form from the expandable Documents section on this page.
 In the Documents section you will also find a new claim information booklet which tells you about the benefit claim process and the information we need from you.
 You can also get these from a one stop centre.

 You can hand in your completed form at a one stop centre, or if you are a council tenant at your local housing office.